Primary election: Italy

 Primary election were introduced in Italy to establish the centre-left candidates for 2005 regional election.
 In that occasion the centre-left The Union coalition held open primaries in order to select candidates for President of Apulia and Calabria.
 A more politically significant primary was held on 16 October 2005, when The Union asked its voters to decide the candidate for Prime Minister in the 2006 general election: 4,300,000 voters showed up and Romano Prodi won hands down.
 Two years later, on 14 October 2007, voters of the Democratic Party were called to choose the party leader among a list of six, their representatives to the Constituent Assembly and the local leaders.
 The primary was a success, involving more than 3,500,000 people across Italy, and gave to the winner Walter Veltroni momentum in a difficult period for the government and the centre-left coalition.
 The centre-right (see House of Freedoms, The People of Freedom, centre-right coalition and Forza Italia) has never held a primary at the national level, but held some experiments at the very local level.

+Kazakhstan

+In Kazakhstan, political parties have occasionally used intra-party primaries as a mechanism for selecting candidates, although these processes are internal to the parties and are not part of the country's official electoral system.

+The ruling party Nur Otan first implemented large-scale primaries in 2016, when the party organized more than 3,300 local closed primary contests to choose candidates for the mäslihat (local assembly) elections.
+More than 340,000 party members participated in these internal votes.
+The primaries were used to form Nur Otan's final candidate lists but were not open to the general electorate.

+In 2020, the Nur Otan held nationwide primaries in a new format, combining online registration, debates, and both electronic and in-person voting amidst the COVID-19 pandemic.
+The primaries attracted thousands of applicants and were the first to be widely publicized as a party-wide selection process.
+Between 1 and 4 October 2020, 662,687 party members participated in the voting.
+From roughly 10,000 registered candidates, 78 were chosen via secret electronic voting from a short-list of 267.
+These results were used to form the party's final list of 126 candidates nominated for the 2021 legislative election.